keithalewis/fms_iterable.old/README.md

 all iterable values.

 A `C` array can be made into an iterable by supplying its size.
-The library provides for constant iterables and infinite arithmetic sequences called `iota(t = 0)` to generate the arithmetic sequence `t, t + 1, t + 2, ...`.
+The library provides for constant iterables and an infinite arithmetic sequences called `iota(t = 0)` to generate `t, t + 1, t + 2, ...`.
-Overloads for arithmetic operators provide so, for example, `a + b * iota(0)` results in `a + b*n`, `n = 0, 1, 2, ...` during taversal.
+Overloads for arithmetic operators are provided so, for example, `a + b * iota(0)` results in `a + b*n`, `n = 0, 1, 2, ...` during taversal.
 This permits certain peephole optimizations such as `operator+(0, i)` returning `i`, or `operator*(i, 0)` returning the constant `0` iterator.